salesforce/tough-cookie/CONTRIBUTING.md

 ### New Features

 - If you'd like to add new functionality to this project, describe the problem you want to solve in a [new Issue](https://github.com/salesforce/tough-cookie/issues/new).
-- Issues that have been identified as a feature request will be labelled `enhancement`.
+- Issues that have been identified as a feature request will be labelled `FeatureRequest`.
 - If you'd like to implement the new feature, please wait for feedback from the project maintainers before spending too much time writing the code.
-In some cases, `enhancement`s may not align well with the project objectives at the time.
+In some cases, feature requests may not align well with the project objectives at the time.

 ### Tests, Documentation, Miscellaneous